 - 1. The statements of fact contained in this report are true and correct. - 2.
 The reported analyses, opinions, and conclusions are limited only by the reported assumptions and limiting conditions and are our personal, impartial, and unbiased professional analyses, opinions, and conclusions. - 3.
 We have no present or prospective interest in the property that is the subject of this report and no personal interest with respect to the parties involved. - 4.
 We have not performed services as an appraiser regarding the property that is the subject of the appraisal within the three-year period immediately preceding acceptance of this assignment. - 5.
 We have no bias with respect to the property that is the subject of this report or to the parties involved with this assignment. - 6.
 Our engagement in this assignment was not contingent upon developing or reporting predetermined results. - 7.
 Our compensation for completing this assignment is not contingent upon the development or reporting of a predetermined value or direction in value that favors the cause of the client, the amount of value opinion, the attainment of a stipulated result, or the occurrence of a subsequent event directly related to the intended use of this appraisal. - 8.
 Our analyses, opinions and conclusions were developed, and this report has been prepared, in conformity with the Uniform Standards of Professional Appraisal Practice. - 9.
 S. Steven Vitale, MAI, SGA has made a personal inspection of the property that is the subject of this report.
 James Coyle has made a personal inspection of the property that is the subject of this report. - 10.
-Jorge A. Barreiro, SRA, AI-RRS provided significant professional assistance with this assignment focused on analysis of the subject for single-family residential use.
-His efforts included assisting in market research, inspection, valuation analysis and the writing of a supplemental report used within this appraisal.
+Jorge A. Barreiro, SRA, AI-RRS provided significant professional assistance with this assignment by assisting with inspection.
 No other persons provided significant real property appraisal assistance to the persons signing this certification. - 11.
 The reported analyses, opinions and conclusions were developed, and this report has been prepared, in conformity with the requirements of the Code of Professional Ethics and the Standards of Professional Appraisal Practice of the Appraisal Institute. - 12.
 The use of this report is subject to the requirements of the Appraisal Institute relating to review by its duly authorized representatives.